 Look no further for the best Canadian dog food!
-Including a detailed look into the 3 best Canadian dog food brands (& a big ol’ list of Canadian grain-free dog foods).
+Including a detailed look into the 3 best Canadian dog food brands.
+Plus our puppy picks and a big ol’ list of grain-free dog foods made in Canada.

 In addition to maple syrup, poutine, and goose-down jackets, there’s also something else we Canadians excel at, and that is making high-quality dog food!